telosnetwork/telos-docs/docs/learn/crosschain_guide/call-evm-function-from-native.md

 The __Telos EVM__ runs in one smart contract on the __Telos Native__ blockchain, the __eosio.evm__ contract.
 Calling a function of a Telos EVM smart contract from Telos Native requires the use of the __eosio.evm__ contract's `raw(eosio::name &ram_payer,std::vector<int8_t> &tx, bool &estimate_gas,std::optional<eosio::checksum160> &sender)` action.

-This action takes in the serialized EVM Transaction data, the native account that will pay the RAM and the sender address which the transaction will be sent from on EVM.
+This action takes in the native account that will pay the RAM, the serialized EVM Transaction data and the sender address which the transaction will be sent from on EVM.

 __/!\ Make sure that the sender address has sufficient TLOS to pay for the gas of that function call__